Assistant Professor of Game & Interactive Media Design

 Assistant Professor I, Game & Interactive Media Design, Rider University (Aug.
 2022-Present)

-ART-150: Digital Foundations (Spring 2023, Present)
+ART-150: Digital Foundations (Spring 2023, Spring 2024-Present)

 Digital Foundations provides an introduction in the use of industry standard tools and methods employed in the field of digital art and design.
 Basic concepts of composition, form, texture, value, and color in two-dimensional design are explored.
 A focus will be placed on 2D rendering with contemporary tools, as well as underlying theory and critique.

-ART-352: Motion Graphics (Present)
+ART-352: Motion Graphics (Spring 2024)

 The Motion Graphics course provides an introduction in the use of industry standard tools and methods employed in motion and animation design.
 Concepts of composition, form, style and continuity of motion are key.
 A focus is placed on 2D rendering with contemporary tools, as well as underlying theory and critique.
 Consideration of cross-media techniques utilized in game design, streaming media, film, and television will be highlighted.

-GAM-150: Introduction to Game Studies (Fall 2022-Fall 2023)
+GAM-150: Introduction to Game Studies (Fall 2022-Fall 2023, Present)

 Introduction to Game Studies explores the history, technology, and culture of digital games.
 Students analyze games from each period in game history, identifying structural elements and discussing cultural ramifications.
 Through writing, discussion, and oral presentation, students examine issues such as race, gender, and representation in games, the impact of violence and graphic content, game preservation and digital rights management, crunch culture and equality in the game industry, and modern trends such as micro-transactions, livestreaming, speedrunning, and esports.